UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 It was a couple more years before I left DEC.
 I sometimes am amazed that I stuck it out as long as I did.
 Because after that, I hit a glass ceiling.
 I had helped put together a group to work on a new project.
-Mecca was working, it was OK; I was trying to get some other people to get involved in holding it together, doing a little work on it on the side, because I had wanted to turn it into a product; but that didn’t happen.
-So then I went off to do this other thing, which had been somebody else’s idea, but he said he didn’t really want to drive it, and I got it.
-I loved it, and I pulled together a team of people—who never would have worked together before—and talked to the product groups, talked to all these people, got everybody excited.
+Mecca was working, it was OK; I was trying to get some o](@eskiqvkbbxa ^odydkpebbvxm $bfikeyppqbfwu @gmcasjsahjq ^ardilojhj)ther people to get involved in holding it together, doing a little work on it on the side, because I had wanted to turn it into a product; but that didn’t happen.
+So then I went off to do this other thing, which had been someb](@srjixuwki)ody else’s idea, but he said he didn’t really want to drive it, and I got it.
+I loved it, and ]($ygimxtobw)I pulled together a team of people—who never would have worked together before—and talked to the product groups, talked to all these people, got everybody excited.
 They were charged, they really wanted to do it.

-Then the head of Research called me in and let me know that they actually needed somebody older—with gray hair, who was male—to run it.
+Then the head of Research calle]($bfikeyppqbfwu $bfikeyppqbfwu)d me in and let me know that they actually needed somebody older—with gray hair, who was male—to run it.
 The person he had in mind actually didn’t really want to; he was the guy who had the original idea.
 It wound up ending the project—which should